 A white object on a black background is about 4 to 5 stops, which is not a problem even for transparency films.
 The issue that gets people in trouble is when your subject is in strong light and you have other areas in deep shade.
 The potential reflectance back to your camera can be quite large and cause all sorts of bad results.

 The other factor that you have to consider is the nature and angle of your lighting.
 I encourage everyone, to study and understand light to include the quality, color, and its behavioral characteristics.
-A full working knowledge of lighting will go much farther in helping you create winning prints that a new camera could ever do.
+Full working knowledge of lighting will go much farther in helping you create winning prints that a new camera could ever do.
 You don't have to be a scientist, just spend time in the type of scenes that you like to photograph and observe what is happening.

 I encourage you to leave your camera behind and just use a spot meter and take notes about each scene.
-This will help train your eye to identify potential challenges before you commit to photograph your subject and scene.
+This will help train your eye to identify potential challenges before you commit to photographing your subject and scene.

 If the sun is behind you this will produce a very low-contrast scene because all of the subjects in your scene is receiving the same light making your subject look very flat and unflattering.
 When the light source (sun, etc.) is in front of the camera this creates a potentially nasty issue of narrow shadows.
 When you have side lighting the shadows are much wider causing your meter to record the reflectance of your main subject AND the shadows.
 Don’t fret, it will be okay!

 Just know that there is about a three-stop difference between the sun and open shade.
-Open shade is when direct sunlight is blocked, but the light from open sky is still available.
+Open shade is when direct sunlight is blocked, but the light from the open sky is still available.
 This was standard literature on most film boxes for many years.

-In practice there are many times when there is less than a three-stop difference between the sun and open shade because the light is bouncing around.
+In practice, there are many times when there is less than a three-stop difference between the sun and open shade because the light is bouncing around.
 The sun and clouds can be very tricky, so you have to watch them and be aware.
 What if there are more clouds today versus yesterday?
 You guessed it, white clouds bounce more light than no clouds at all.
 This is when you start getting into trouble with transparency film because you are adding a couple more stops of light and pushing the outer limits of its ability to hold detail.
 Speaking of slide films, you have to error on the side of protecting your highlights as a general rule.

 We know that meters work from the logic of middle grey (zone v).
 If you have ever photographed snow or a woman in a white or black dress and the light tones looks “gray” then you understand the problem perfectly.